 I’ve found retreats to be very effective for me and my team.
 The concept of removing yourself from your normal environment for an extended period of time for deep thinking and brainstorming always bears fruit.

-In the early days of the company, I would retreat alone, but as the strategic team grew, Annually, we would take a three-day work retreat to review our goals, as well as plan and strategize for the future.
+In the early days of the company, I would retreat alone, but as the strategic team grew, every year we would take a three-day work retreat to review our goals, as well as plan and strategize for the future.
 Quarterly, we would take a day away and check in on progress for each specific aspect and make any necessary adjustments.
-Our meetings were long and intense, but they kept us focused and steered us towards success.We would go away to somewhere nice and comfortable and work throughout the day and over dinner as well.
+Our meetings were long and intense, but they kept us focused and steered us towards success.
+We would go away to somewhere nice and work throughout the day and over dinner as well.
+These meetings allowed us to think creatively, strategically, were highly productive and served us very well.

 Goal setting has always been very valuable to me in business.
 I found it useful to start with the question “Where do we want to be in the long run?”
 The long-run could be ten years or five years.
-Based on that answer, you then determine what the steps are you need to take to get there.
+Based on that answer, you then determine what steps you need to take to get there.
+We set long-term, interim, and short-term goals that we wrote out and reviewed regularly.

-The process of goal setting with my team was valuable to me and the company as it ensured we were all aligned with the focus of where we were headed and clear on our goals.
 As we made many decisions throughout the year, the work we did at the retreats provided clarity and focus that cast the vision for where we were moving.

 TAKE TIME TO CELEBRATE